 Unofficial State Symbols of Uttarakhand

-Apart from abovesaid official Uttarakhand state symbols, there are few other unofficial Uttarakhand state symbols.
-People use to refer these as a state symbol but officially these are not but these are also very famous and unique things you can find in Uttarakhand.
+Apart from abovesaid official Uttarakhand state symbols, there are few other unofficial state symbols of Uttarakhand.
+People use to refer these as a state symbol but officially these are not Uttarakhand state symbols but these are also very famous and unique things you can find in Uttarakhand.

 Uttarakhand State Fruit: Kaphal (Kafal)